justryanw/bevy-flake-template/README.md

 ### Issues / Limitations

-- Not setup for MacOS yet.
+- Not tested on MacOS.
 - NixGL is needed to run on non NixOS systems
 ```bash
 nix run --impure github:guibou/nixGL -- nix run